 How has the COVID-19 pandemic impacted crime in the agricultural industry?

 As the data shows, rural crime decreased in 2020 compared to 2019.

 Although the pandemic brought about a reduction in crime, never the type to let a good crisis go to waste, criminals soon found ways to exploit the situation.
 Criminals were able to strike harder, deploying new found tactics to negate security.

-The following items were highlighted in the report as the most common, and impactful types of rural crime.
-We have included some of the quotes from the report to highlight the impact rural crime has on individuals, communities, and businesses.
+The report highlighted the following items as the most common and impactful types of rural crime.
+We have included some of the quotes from the report to highlight the impact rural crime has on individuals, communities and businesses.

 Tractor GPS system theft